-That will just add another bad routine to their life.
+Getting into bed with your toddler will simply add another bad routine to their life.

-The smell of a parent will bring comfort, so why not ask them to pick one of your t-shirts.
-You can then wear it for a few hours and you can give that to them to settle them down as they go to bed.
+The smell of a parent will bring comfort, so why not ask them to pick one of your t-shirts?
+You can then wear it for a few hours and give it to them to settle them down as they go to bed.

 A thumb is a great alternative to a pacifier for toddlers and babies.